7sDream/rikka/plugins/weibo/README.md

 ## Options

-You should provide a cookies string which stand for a logged weibo account in env var `RIKKA_WEIBO_COOKIRS`.
+You should provide a cookies string which stand for a logged weibo account in env var `RIKKA_WEIBO_COOKIES`.

 And you should provide a password (with option `-ucpwd`, update cookies password) which will be checked when you update cookies from `/cookies` page.
 Default password is `weibo`.